maum-ai/wavegrad2/README.md

 We provide a Jupyter Notebook script to provide the code for inference and show some visualizations with resulting audio.
 - [Colab notebook](https://colab.research.google.com/drive/1AK3AI3lS_rXacTIYHpf0mYV4NdU56Hn6?usp=sharing)
-This notebook provides pre-trained weights for WaveGrad 2(`WaveGrad-Base` decoder).
+This notebook provides pre-trained weights for WaveGrad 2 and you can download it via url inside (Now only `WaveGrad-Base` decoder).

 **Checkpoint file for Large will be also released!**